eleanorlouise99/COM623/Documentation.md

 therefore defining the problem, coming up with ideas for solving said problem, prototyping and bringing the ideas to life, and then testing these ideas out.
 In the last assesment, I mainly focused on the first 3 steps and the development aspect focuses on created a full protoype and testing it out.</p>

-<p>For this assesment, as it is a development build, I will be using the <a href="https://zenkit.com/en/blog/agile-methodology-an-overview/#:~:text=Agile%20methodology%20is%20a%20type,functional%20teams%20and%20their%20customers" target="_blank">Agile methodology</a>, however also focusing on the protoype and testing area of the design thinking method
+<p>For this assesment, as it is a development build, I will be using the <a href="https://zenkit.com/en/blog/agile-methodology-an-overview/#:~:text=Agile%20methodology%20is%20a%20type,functional%20teams%20and%20their%20customers">Agile methodology</a>, however also focusing on the protoype and testing area of the design thinking method
 to carry on from assesment 1.
 The Agile methodogoly involves 6 steps, these being:
 <ol>
 <li> A project vision statement, summarising what the goals of the project are.</li>